-Applying for a Job Check: employer checklist
+Applying for a job check: employer checklist

-This checklist is to help accredited employers who need to complete a Job Check before hiring migrant workers on the Accredited Employer Work Visa (AEWV).
+This checklist is to help accredited employers who need to complete a job check before hiring migrant workers on the Accredited Employer Work Visa (AEWV).

-Before you start a Job Check application
+Before you start a job check application

-You need to be accredited to hire migrants on an AEWV.
+• you need to be accredited to hire migrants on an AEWV

 What is ANZSCO and how to find your skill level

-You can include multiple vacancies in 1 Job Check if the job details are the same and they are covered by the same employment agreement and job advertisement.
-If the location, job title or terms of work are different, you will need a separate Job Check for each role.
+You can include multiple vacancies in 1 job check application if the job details are the same and they are covered by the same employment agreement and job advertisement.

 Employment details